About the Journal

 Antananarivo, 101, Madagascar

-From 2006 to 2010, Madagascar Conservation & Development received a grant from the Jane Goodall Institute Switzerland and Madagascar Wildlife Conservation to support the publication of manuscripts submitted by authors from developing countries.
+From 2006 to 2010, Madagascar Conservation & Development received support from the Jane Goodall Institute Switzerland and Madagascar Wildlife Conservation to facilitate the publication of manuscripts submitted by authors from developing countries.